Rumpunzel/rpg-thingy/character.md

 When you test a skill, you may add one of your trait's rating to the difficulty, if it would make sense said trait would hinder you at what you are trying to achieve.
 This might increase the amount of **XP** you will receive should you fail the test.

-The GM may compel you to use one of your traits to your detriment when it would be both appropriate and dramatic.
-You may decline to do so by spending Favor equal to the trait's rating.
+The GM may suggest one of your traits to be used to your detriment when it would be both appropriate and dramatic.
+You may decline to do so by spending **1** Favor.
 If you accept, use the trait to your detriment as you normally would.

 A trait may only hinder you on uncontested tests (see [Types of Tests](/skill-tests#types-of-tests)).